ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/advanced-course/remembering-what-the-user-has-done.md

 Once you have finished, the result should look like this:

-{{ image('/static/img/courses/intermediate/image4.png', 752, 1336, caption='Image of the styled thumbnail carousel') }}
+{{ image('/static/img/courses/advanced/image4.png', 752, 1336, align='center third', caption='Image of the styled thumbnail carousel') }}

 ### Solution